cloudsolver/aws-saa/molecules/ELB.md

 	- hostname in URL
 	- query strings
 	- headers
-- #usecase microservices, container-based applications.
+- #UseCase microservices, container-based applications.
 Port mapping features are useful.
 - Target Groups
 	- EC2 Instances (can be managed by an ASG) - HTTP
 	- EC2 tasks (managed by ECS) - HTTP